 The Crypto Cash Pool Compensation Plan

-As mentioned above to make money with Crypto Cash Pool you’ll need to firstly invest 0.001 BTC which currently equates to around $6.60, then after that you’ll be required to recruit 2 other people into the opportunity who also have to make a similar investment.
+As mentioned above to make money with Crypto Cash Pool you’ll need to first invest 0.001 BTC which currently equates to around $6.60, then after that, you’ll be required to recruit 2 other people into the opportunity who also have to make a similar investment.

 Below you’ll see a screenshot of their 2×5 matrix compensation plan:

 You’re led to believe that if all goes to plan & that if every 2 people you bring in also bring in 2 people as well then you’ll generate a grand total of 8 BTC which equates to around $53,063 at the current moment in time, all from a mere $6 investment.

 Obviously, this is CRAZY & it’s the exact same way a similar program named 50 Cent Freedom worked which claimed you could generate a 5 figure monthly income all from a 50 cent investment.

 You would probably be more likely to win the lottery than have a full run of every person under you recruiting 2 people because the chances of that happening are just nearly impossible, and once one person breaks the chain the whole potential is ruined.